Mohr's Oak

 Maintenance

-Fire resistant, accent tree or shrub.
-Leaf margin is usually wavy, may have a few teeth, shiny dark green above, grayish pubescence beneath, and oblong.
-Fruit is an acorn that has a deep cup with hairy scales, that encloses 1⁄2 of nut.
-Bark is thick and gray with rough scaly ridges.
+Blooms March-May.
+A fire resistant, tree or shrub.
+The bark is thick and gray with rough scaly ridges.
+Leaf margins are usually wavy, may have a few teeth, shiny dark green above, grayish pubescence beneath, and oblong.
+Tiny flowers are arranged in catkins.
+The fruit is an acorn that has a deep cup with hairy scales, that encloses 1⁄2 of nut.